 I had got too big to mow people’s lawns and sell newspapers.
 Little chaps who could get next to people’s sympathies by their sizes were always getting jobs away from me.

-Although taking the job as swipe is justified, Anderson is sure to show us his moral weakness.
+Although taking the job as swipe is justified, Anderson is sure to show us his moral shortcoming.
 This is what our narrator imagines in his darker moments:

 There was one fellow who kept saying to everyone who wanted a lawn mowed or a cistern cleaned, that he was saving money to work his way through college, and I used to lay awake nights thinking up ways to injure him without being found out.
 I kept thinking of wagons running over him and bricks falling on his head as he walked along the street.

-The narrator’s weakness is most evident via his mode of narration, in which he digresses often, trying to impress us, his narratee.
+The narrator’s shortcoming is most evident via his mode of narration, in which he digresses often, trying to impress us, his narratee.

 I’m reminded of these graphs you see sometimes on social media.
 Unfortunately I don’t have an attribution: